puchiha/crime-data-analysis/517a_crime_vancouver/Readme.md

 The record consists of 9 different types of crimes in 24 neighborhoods and 21193 street names.

-In this project we train different classifiers on the crime data to identify crimes relating to collisions (Vehicle Collision or Pedestrian Struck with Fatality or Injury) only.
+In this project we train different classifiers on the crime data to identify crimes resulting in fatality (Homicide or Pedestrian Struck with Fatality) only.

 #### Initial Data Analysis: